MedatechUK/Medatech.APY/docs/svc.md

 self.config.debug.verbosity  ## The verbosity value from ['debug']['VERBOSITY']
 ```

-Note that the service itself uses the settings.ini, and -if missing- the file will be created on serice start in the current working directory, with the following defaults.
+Note that the service itself uses the settings.ini, and -if missing- the file will be created on serice start in the current working directory, with the following defaults:
 | INI   | Property      |Description                     | Default      |
 |--------|--------------|--------------------------------|--------------|
 | debug  |VERBOSITY     | Debugging level  | DEBUG |